Education & Curriculum Vitae

 PhD, Green Chemistry and Green Engineering, Yale University, 2020 B.A., Chemistry and Geology, Middlebury College, 2014

-Lauren is a third year doctoral candidate in the Zimmerman Lab and the Yale Center for Green Chemistry and Green Engineering.
+Lauren is a fourth year doctoral candidate in the Zimmerman Lab and the Yale Center for Green Chemistry and Green Engineering.
 She is from Montclair, New Jersey and completed her bachelor's degree with a double major in chemistry and geology at Middlebury College.
 She was also a two-time NCAA DIII National Finalist in the javelin.
 Following graduation, she spent a year as a researcher with Dartmouth's Toxic Metals Superfund Research Program conducting research on arsenic in food products and the environmental fate of mercury at a Superfund Site in Northern New Hampshire.